 May 2019 was an election month for the European Union.
-Thus, MHE engaged in a series of actions in order to make sure that mental health is considerably recognised in the election debate and strategically followed after the results announcement e.g. Election Manifesto, EU4Health campaign, webinar on EU elections.
-Together with other disability organisations we have organised a joint stock taking event in front of the European Parliament, a couple of days in advance of the EU elections.
+MHE engaged in a series of actions to make sure that mental health is considerably recognised in the election debate and strategically followed after the results announcement, for example through our manifesto for better mental health in Europe and a webinar on the European elections.
+Together with other disability organisations we have organised a joint stock taking event in front of the European Parliament ahead of the EU elections.